huitema/dnsoquic/draft-ietf-dprive-dnsoquic.md

 DNS cache is achieved if this state is shared between all servers that share the same DNS cache.

+The attacks described above apply to the stub resolver to recursive resolver scenario, but similar attacks might be envisaged in the recursive resolver to authoritative resolver scenario, and the same mitigations apply.
+It is unclear whether the attacks also apply in the zone transfer scenario, but at the same time having the 0-RTT mitigations applied across all scenarios is probably prudent.

 ## Privacy Issues With Session Resumption

 The QUIC session resume mechanism reduces the cost of re-establishing sessions